bgwines/suffix-tree/README.md

 - Suffix array construction isn't DC3, so it's `O(n^2 log n)` instead of `O(n)`

-- Uses `String`s in some places instead of `Data.ByteString`s or something similar, so some operations aren't `O(1)` like they need to be.

 - Currently lacking functions on the tree itself (e.g. querying)

 Algorithm